Interview answer drill

 HighIntermediateJavascript

-Arrow and regular functions look similar but behave differently for this binding, constructors, arguments, and method design.
-Strong answers explain lexical vs dynamic this, prototype/new behavior, and when each style is safer in real frontend code.
+Arrow and regular functions look similar but behave differently for callbacks, methods, constructors, arguments, and class-field memory cost.
+Strong answers explain lexical vs dynamic this and when each style is safer in real frontend code.

 Direct answer

-Use arrow functions for short callbacks and lexical this.
-Use regular functions when you need dynamic this, constructor behavior, or function-level features like arguments and prototype.
+Use arrow functions for short callbacks, array transforms, and places where lexical this is the safe default.
+Use regular functions when you need dynamic this, constructor behavior, event-listener receiver semantics, or function-level features like arguments and prototype.

 The interview goal is not 'which is better', but which fits the behavior you need.